scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 tags with every token in the self-summary corpus.
 This results in counts by user and tag.
 Because of the difference in essay length we saw above, we normalize these values based on the essay length.
-For example, if, out of 100 tokens, a particular user uses 25 verbs, a value of 0.25 would be associated with the verb tag for that user.
+For example, if, out of 100 tokens, a particular user used 25 verbs, a value of 0.25 would be associated with the verb tag for that user.
 Of the 15 possible tags, we focused on three: adjectives, nouns, and verbs.
 This is summarized in the following table.